igorChem/PRIMoRDiA1.0v/readme.md

 it to generate several descriptors to evaluate the global and local reactivity of molecular systems.
-PRIMoRDiA supports the main reactivity descriptors of the Conceptual Density Functional Theory, the most famous and used reactivity the- ory, which works from response variables of the electronic structure of the molecules, as also other electrostatics prop- erties.
+PRIMoRDiA supports the main reactivity descriptors of the Conceptual Density Functional Theory, the most famous and used reactivity theory, which works from response variables of the electronic structure of the molecules, as also other electrostatics properties.